 Previously Robert was Managing Director and Head of North America for Global Evolution.
 Global Evolution is a Denmark-based emerging and frontier markets fixed income asset manager focusing on ESG integration and impact investing.
-Prior to Global Evolution, Robert was the Director of Institutional Investments at Indus Capital where he managed global institutional relationships for Emerging Market and Asia investments.
+Prior to Global Evolution, Robert was the Director of Institutional Business Development at ClearBridge Investments and Indus Capital respectively where he was strategically involved in ESG and sustainable investments.
 From 2002-2012 Robert was responsible for business development and client service for Artio Global Investors (formerly Julius Baer Investment Management), where he established the firm’s first European presence in London.
 Robert began his career with Greenwich Associates as Senior Research Analyst with a focus on the global financial sector.
-Robert has been working with global emerging and frontier market investments for over fifteen years across fixed income and equity strategies.
+Robert has been working with global emerging and frontier market investments for over eighteen years across traditional and alternative fixed income and equity strategies.

-Robert resides in New York City with his wife Sarah who he met in Burlington where they both attended the University of Vermont.
+Robert resides in Philadelphia with his wife Sarah who he met in Burlington where they both attended the University of Vermont.
 Robert holds a BA in History.
-He enjoys spending time with family and friends, surfing, traveling, and getting back to Vermont as often as possible.
+He enjoys spending his summers in Wildwood Crest NJ, surfing, traveling, and getting back to Vermont as often as possible.

 Bob Phillips is an SJ Partners operating partner and serves on the Board of Directors of Osmotics LLC Skincare, a portfolio company where he is also an investor.
 He previously served in a similar capacity with European Soaps LLC.
 He is also a Senior Advisor to United World Sports, a rugby media and equipment company.
 He recently became an investor and Senior Advisor to Ogee Organic Skincare.